-James Renner was born March 30, 1978, in Cleveland.
-A novelist, freelance journalist, film producer, and former newspaper editor, Renner graduated from Kent State University in 2000 with a degree in English.
+James Renner, novelist, freelance journalist, and former newspaper editor, graduated from Kent State University in 2000 with a degree in English.
 He has also taught creative writing.
 Renner’s nonfiction books focus on unsolved crimes and strange stories from Ohio.

 While working as a staff writer for the alternative weekly, Cleveland Scene magazine, Renner began investigating the unsolved 1989 abduction and murder of Amy Mihaljevic.
 In early 1990, an intensive hunt for Mihaljevic’s kidnapper and killer was unsuccessful.
 Renner’s article titled “The Coldest Case” appeared in the July 20-26, 2005, issue of the magazine.
 Renner eventually left his job in order to research and write a book on the case.
 In October 2006, publisher, Gray & Company, released, Amy: My Search for her Killer, Renner’s book about his two-year-long investigation into the 1989 unsolved case.
 Renner’s true crime story “The Serial Killer’s Disciple” was published in The Best American Crime Reporting, 2008.
 It was the first nonfiction true crime article to use a dream sequence as a narrative device.
 That same year, his book The Serial Killer’s Apprentice: And 12 Other True Stories of Cleveland’s Most Intriguing Unsolved Crimes was published by Gray & Company, and his story “The (Suicide) Murder?
 Of Joseph Kupchik,” was published in volume 2 of The Best Creative Nonfiction.